mathiasandresen/uni-notes/docs/6-semester/DBS/06-transactions.md

 * `SAVEPOINT <savepoint_name>;`
     * Defines a point/state within a transaction
-    * A transaction can be rolled back partially back up to the savepoint
+    * A transaction can be **rolled back partially** back up to the savepoint
 * `ROLLBACK TO <savepoint_name>`
     * Rolls the active transaction back to the savepoint `<savepoint_name>`

-## Transaction States
+### Transaction States

 ![image-20200320094505647](images/06-transactions/image-20200320094505647.png)

+### How do DBMSs Support Transactions?

+The two most important components of transaction management are:

+**Multi-user Synchronization (isolation)**

+* Semantic correctness despite concurrency
+    Concurrency allows for high throughput
+* Serializability
+* Weaker isolation levels

+**Recovery (atomicity and durability)**

+* Roll back partially executed transactions
+* Re-executing transactions after failures
+* Guaranteeing persistence of transactional updates

+## Schedules and Serializability

-## Concurrency
+### Concurrency

 Affects the **I** in **ACID**